Observance of Christmas by country: Lebanon

 Christmas is an official holiday in Lebanon.
-The Lebanese celebrate Christmas on December 25, except for Armenian Lebanese Christians who celebrate Christmas on January 6 (also an official holiday in Lebanon).
+The Lebanese celebrate Christmas on 25 December, except for Armenian Lebanese Christians who celebrate Christmas on 6 January (also an official holiday in Lebanon).
 Lebanese families come together and butcher a sheep for a Christmas Eve feast in honor of the birth of "the shepherd" Jesus Christ.
 On that night the head of the house passes around a piece of coal representing the sins before Christ.
 After the piece of coal has been passed around it is then set on fire.
 After Dinner, Lebanese Christians attend midnight mass.
 Santa Claus is known by the French name Papa Noël.
 Gifts are either dropped off at church or Papa Noël makes a personal appearance at the home.

 Jordan

-Jordanian Christians observe Christmas on December 25.
+Jordanian Christians observe Christmas on 25 December.
 The Muslim majority of Jordan also take part in Christmas as a holiday, and during this time shops and streets in Jordan are colorfully decorated.

 Iraq

 Christmas is celebrated by Christians in Iraq, and in 2018 it was declared an official state holiday for the first time.
-In recent years, an increasing amount of Muslims have also started celebrating Christmas as a secular holiday.
+In recent years, an increasing number of Muslims have also started celebrating Christmas as a secular holiday.
+Christmas ceremonies are held in one of the world's oldest Christian communities by a minority of Chaldeans.

+Israel and Palestine

+While Christmas is marked as a religious holiday in the State of Palestine, it is not listed in the official list of holidays in Israel – as it follows the Jewish calendar – but is celebrated by the Christian community in these two countries on its Gregorian Calendar date with focus on its religious significance and the fact that the land of Israel is where the story of Christmas is set as was written in the Bible.

+The main focus of celebrations of the holiday is in Bethlehem in the Palestinian controlled-West Bank, just kilometers from Jerusalem, where the Church of the Nativity is located.
+It is celebrated thrice there: